 In 1981 I co-edited, with my PhD supervisor S.C.
 Humphreys, Mortality and Immortality: the anthropology and archaeology of death (Academic Press).
 My interest in death has continued, and I've also worked on the role of the doctor at the deathbed in classical antiquity; a preliminary study, comparing classical and early modern deathbeds, has been published in Dutch.

-In October 2009, I recorded 'Myth and Reason', part of the audio material for the module A330 Myth in the Greek and Roman Worlds.
-Since I arrived at the OU I have been chair of A219 Exploring the Ancient World, and I am currently chairing the foundation module of the online MA in Classical Studies launched in 2014 (A863), for which I wrote most of Block 1 on 'How we know what we know' and contributed sections to the subject module on the ancient body.
+I have taught at an unusually wide range of HE institutions, from Oxbridge to a former teacher-training institution, in both History and Classics departments.
+My main teaching work at the OU was chairing the foundation module of the online MA in Classical Studies (A863), for which I wrote most of Block 1 on 'How we know what we know' and contributed sections to the subject module on the ancient body.
 I also wrote a unit on greensickness and melancholy for the module on early modern history, A223, which went live in October 2016.
 Some reflections on teaching gender appear in the 2011 CUCD Bulletin.
 I also co-wrote (with Patty Baker and Laurence Totelin) a chapter on teaching challenging topics in ancient medicine in the 2014 volume From Abortion to Pederasty, edited by Fiona McHardy and Nancy Rabinowitz, and with the same collaborators wrote a MOOC on Health and Well-being in the Ancient World.

 When I arrived at the OU, I was interested to find that my predecessor Professor Lorna Hardwick had attended the same secondary school; we wrote about our experiences of being taught about the ancient world in From Sutton High School to the Open University.

-I am Visiting Professor at the Peninsula Medical School in Truro, where I teach a fourth-year SSU module on the history of dissection.
-I greatly enjoy the interchange with 'real' medical students, helping them to develop a historical perspective to their practice.
-My topic is particularly relevant because human dissection does not form part of the curriculum there.
+I have worked as a Visiting Professor at the Peninsula Medical School in Truro, where I taught a fourth-year SSU module on the history of dissection.
+I greatly enjoyed the interchange with 'real' medical students, helping them to develop a historical perspective to their practice.
+My topic was particularly relevant because human dissection did not form part of the curriculum there.
 I also work with the De Partu history of childbirth network.